Select Page

 Protective Bites

 By far the largest reason for a dog intentionally biting a human is defense of themselves or others.
-A dog may bite if they feel threatened, if they feel their owner or a member of their pack (which can include their owner’s family, other dogs, and other pets in the household.
+A dog may bite if they feel threatened, if they feel their owner or a member of their pack (which can include their owner’s family, other dogs, and other pets in the household).
 A bitch who has unweaned pups can be particularly dangerous.
 Never approach a whelping bitch you aren’t in a very good, established relationship with.
 Leave it to the owner.

 Startlement

 A dog may bite or snap if startled or suddenly woken up.
 This is the reason for the saying “let sleeping dogs lie.”
 These are generally quick nips and the dog may not even be consciously aware that it took a chunk out of you.
-Also don’t sneak up on dogs (or any animal).
+Also, don’t sneak up on dogs (or any animal).

 A scared dog might also bite.
 Abused dogs will bite because they are afraid, but biting is not unknown if a dog is scared of a situation.
 For example, some dogs might get nippy when fireworks are being let off in the area or during a thunderstorm.
+If you have suffered an attack from a neighbor’s dog, you can learn more about what to do after suffering an attack from your neighbor’s dog.